thecodingmachine/react-native-boilerplate/documentation/blog/2020-04-19-React-Native-Boilerplate-3.0.0.md

 So there is no reason to hesitate : come 🧲, test 🧪 and leave a star ⭐

-Thanks for reading, See you in the next version. 🏷️
+Thanks for reading, See you for the next release. 🏷️